-As the sun begins to rise later and set earlier and we buckle down to experience our third COVID-19 winter, we can’t forget about our health.
-More specifically, our brain health.
-Think of your brain as the command center of your body.
+As the sun begins to rise later and set earlier and we buckle down to experience yet another winter, we often forget about taking care of our health.
+More specifically, our brain and mental health.
+Think of your brain as the command centre of your body.
 It helps your body perform all its functions while also allowing you to think, feel and experience emotions.

 Training your brain can help improve your ability to think fast, keep your memory sharp and prevent cognitive decline as you get older, in simple terms, it improves your mental fitness.
 As Albertans, we know how hard it can be to exercise our minds and keep our noggins in tip-top shape during the winter months.
 But with these activities, it makes working out our brains a lot easier and a little more fun.